Frequently Asked Questions about Graduate Admissions

 My plans changed.
 Can I defer my application or my acceptance?

 Applicants and accepted students may defer their application/acceptance for up to a maximum of one (1) academic year.
 Following this period, the student will need to complete and submit a new application for admission.
 Please note, any scholarship offers are not transferable to future semesters.

 What are your application deadlines?

 Applications are reviewed on a rolling basis for the Fall and Spring semesters and completed entirely online.
-For priority review - including consideration for available Dean's Graduate Scholarships - applicants should submit complete applications and all supporting materials by July 1 (Fall semester) and November 1 (Spring semester).
+For priority review - including consideration for available Dean's Graduate Scholarships - applicants should submit complete applications and all supporting materials by extended deadline July 1 (Fall semester) and November 1 (Spring semester).
 Extensions to the Priority Deadlines sometimes occur and these updates are communicated via email.
 Applications for the Fall are due no later than August 1 and December 1 for the Spring.

 Please note, the fall semester begins in late-August and the Spring semester begins in early-January.
 Consequently, applications are not considered after August 1 or December 1 for the Fall and Spring semesters, respectively.

 Do I need to submit my application and additional materials at the same time?

 Applicants are welcome to submit their online application and supplementary materials at separate times.
 As each item is received, it is added to an applicant's file.

 Can I request a waiver for the required test scores?